Parametrix construction of the transition probability density of the solution to an SDE driven by $\alpha$-stable noise: Proof of Theorem and continuity properties of

-that is, the transition probability density of the process $Z^{(\alpha)}$ with the time, re-scaled by $a(\xi)$ and with the constant drift $tb(\xi)$ added.
-Hence, in the case (b), we again have the representation
+that is, consider the entire operator $L$ as its ``principal part'' and ``freeze'' its coefficients at the point $z$ (cf. the discussion in Section~\ref{over} and the proof in the case \textbf{A}).
+The fundamental solution $q^z_t(x,y)$ to the Cauchy problem for $(\prt_t- L^z)$ is equal to the transition probability density of the process $Z^{(\alpha)}$ with the time parameter rescaled by $a(z)$, and with the additional constant drift $tb(z)$:

-but with another fundamental solution $q^\xi$: we take the whole operator $L$ as its own ``main part'', and ``freeze'' its coefficients to get the required fundamental solution.